codevally/google-interview-university/README.md

     - [ ] How to Get a Job at the Big 4:
         - [ ] ['How to Get a Job at the Big 4 - Amazon, Facebook, Google & Microsoft' (video)](https://www.youtube.com/watch?v=YJZCUhxNCv8)
     - [ ] [Failing at Google Interviews](http://alexbowe.com/failing-at-google-interviews/)

-## The Daily Plan

-* Watch A Video
-* Implement in:
-    * C - using structs and functions that take a struct * and something else as args.
-    * C++ - without using built-in types
-    * C++ - using built-in types, like STL's std::list for a linked list
-    * Python - using built-in types (to keep practicing Python)
-* Write Tests

 ## Prerequisite Knowledge